Thomas-Delany/Subdomain-with-React/README.md

 What’s this project about?

+Subdomain-with-React serves primarily as a prototype for the frontend of the courses subdomain for English Reservoir.
+I'll use it as a testing ground to enact changes before pushing changes to the private repo where more sensitive data is located, and for which the live site will be using.

 Similar to the template site (GitHub repository attached above), which I built to serve as a common infrastructure for all English Reservoir domains, this project’s aim is to build a template site for all english reservoir subdomains for our courses.

 For example, currently, we have: